rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ### Explicity enforce Protocol 2

-While modern SSH server sowftware defaults to using the secure `Protocol 2`, explicity setting the directive is a critical step in hardening our server.
+While modern SSH server software defaults to using the secure `Protocol 2`, and the modern and secure approach is to simply *not* specify the protocol, explicitly setting the directive could be a critical step in hardening our server.
 SSH `Protocol 1`is insecure and has known severe vulnerabilities.
 Explicty setting the configuration ensures that `Protocol 1`is never accepted, even if a client attempts to negotiate it.